 There’s no way ConvertBox could feed me with the exact pages bringing in the most clicks.
 Unfortunately.

-This should have enabled me to optimize my campaign to improve and get more clicks and conversion.
+This should have enabled me to optimize my campaign to improve and get more clicks and conversions.

 This is an inside look at how to create your first ConvertBox and launch it.

 In creating your first ConvertBox you’ll have to click on “+ New ConvertBox“.

 Which opens up the window where you give your ConvertBox a name.
 Add a new group or select from the existing group.

 A ConvertBox group is just like a folder for your ConvertBoxes.
 Gives you flexibility and helps to keep things organized.

 For me, I keep my exit-intent popups in one group.
 Optin boxes in one group etc…

 The next step takes you to select your ConvertBox type.
 Followed by templates.

 For the sake of this demo, we’ll be going with the “Center model” ConvertBox type.